 When you click Lock next to the dates, the dates are saved.
 When locked, the following additional fields are saved: The feature's estimate and the effort points estimated on each child story.
 You can view this data together with the history of changes by clicking the information icon.
 Click Unlock to set new dates.

 - Category enables a user to categorize feature by the genericized reason a feature is under development (for example, R&D, Growth, or Technical Debt).

 - Business Driver tracks the reason the feature is being developed based on your organization’s core business drivers.

-- Developmental Step or Operational Step is a part of a value stream and is used to provide a continuous flow of value through the agile process.
+- Developmental Step or Operational Step is a part of a process flow and is used to provide a continuous flow of value through the agile process.
 It depends on the program you select.
-You can learn more about value streams in the topic Create Value Streams.
-If the Map Process Steps to States option on the Value Stream page is enabled, then when you set a process step and save the feature, the state will be changed based on its association with the process step.
+You can learn more about process flows in the topic Create Process Flows.
+If the Map Process Steps to States option on a process flow is enabled, then when you set a process step and save the feature, the state will be changed based on its association with the process step.

 - Affected Countries box is used to specify which countries are affected by the release.
 You can release a feature to some particular countries first, and then release it for other countries.